icewassim/scrappeddit/README.md

 https://icewassim.github.io/scrappeddit/

 #How To
- - copy the subreddit thread for example https://www.reddit.com/r/AskReddit/comments/5aih71/which_movie_would_be_boring_if_its_plot_is/
+ - copy the Subreddit thread url that after the "/r/" included "/r/AskReddit/comments/5aih71/which_movie_would_be_boring_if_its_plot_is/"
- - concat it to the project url https://icewassim.github.io/scrappeddit/#/r/AskReddit/comments/5aih71/which_movie_would_be_boring_if_its_plot_is/
+ - concat it to the repo url like this  https://icewassim.github.io/scrappeddit/#/r/AskReddit/comments/5aih71/which_movie_would_be_boring_if_its_plot_is/
- - voila!
+ - Et Voila!

 #Tests
  - npm test